apache/felix-atomos/README.md

 `gu install native-image`

+If you are using GraalVM CE 19.3.1 Java 11 then you can build all of Atomos, including the substrate examples for Equinox and Felix, with the following single maven build using the `substrate` profile:

+`./mvnw clean install -Pjava8 -Psubstrate`

+If using GraalVM CE 19.3.1 Java 8 then you must first use Java 11 for the main Atomos build using the Java 8 profile:

+`./mvnw clean install -Pjava8`

-Next you must switch to a Java installation of Graal with the Substrate native-image tools installed and then change into one of the  `atomos.examples.substrate` projects and run `mvn clean package`
+Note that `install` target must be used so that Atomos is installed into your local m2 repository.
+This still requires Java 11 to be used to build but the result allows the `atomos.framework` JAR to be used on Java 8.
+Next you must switch to a Java installation of Graal with the Substrate native-image tools installed and then run the following maven builds:

+`./mvnw clean install -Pjava8 -f atomos.examples/atomos.examples.substrate.equinox/pom.xml`

+`./mvnw clean install -Pjava8 -f atomos.examples/atomos.examples.substrate.felix/pom.xml`

-This will create a `target/atomos` executable.
+This will create a `target/atomos` executable in each substrate example project.
 If you launch `atomos` it will give you a gogo `g!` prompt to run gogo commands.
 Also included in this example is a version of the Felix web console.
 The web console can be access with http://localhost:8080/system/console/bundles and the id/password is admin/admin.

 For the Felix example a directory `target/substrate_lib/` is created.
 This contains all the original bundle JARs that got compiled into the native image `atomos`.
 In order to launch the native `atomos` you must be in the directory containing both `atomos` and the `substrate_lib/` folder.
 This is a simple way for Atomos to discover the available bundlesand load additional bundle entries at runtime.